-James Rippey enters his seventh year at the helm of the women's lacrosse program in 2019.
+James Rippey enters his eighth year at the helm of the women's lacrosse program in 2020.

 In 2013 Rippey was entrusted with the task of rebuilding the Framingham State women’s lacrosse program.
-Under his leadership the team has steadily improved each season and now competes for MASCAC Conference Championship on an annual basis.
+Under his leadership the team has steadily improved each season and captured the program's first MASCAC Regular Season Championship in 2019.
 During this growth period, the team has set numerous team and individual records at Framingham State, including a school best 16-wins in 2018.
 The record breaking 2018 season was capped off by advancing to make the programs’ first MASCAC Championship Game Appearance.

 Coach Rippey also works with the Bay State Bullets club lacrosse program based in Framingham and is active with the Bay State Games lacrosse tournament each summer.